turbot/responses/README.md

-# turbot-responses
+# @turbot/responses

-Standard HTTP Status Code responses for use in Turbot modules and turbot-errors in particular.
+Definition of standard responses aligned to HTTP status codes.
+Used by various Turbot modules including @turbot/errors.